 Half Timber, Wattle and Daub

 The woodwork and wattle-and-daub techniques is where this set really shines.
-This amount of detail is unparalleled in any other official LEGO set, especially that of Daniel’s 2002 blacksmith and even 10193 Medieval Market Village
+This amount of detail is unparalleled in any other official LEGO set, especially that of Daniel’s 2002 blacksmith and even 10193 Medieval Market Village.

 Starting on the back of the first floor, we can see the wooden arches brace the larger second floor.
 I particularly like how the wood sits on the stone foundation using dark bley cheese slopes and how the brown ingot pieces fit just right.

 Other than the chimney, the second floor is devoid of all stone, unlike the accepted proposal, which kept the stone for half of the walls.
-This change is a slight improvement as the wattle and daub technique is done so well, having it on show no matter what side of the building you are on is terrific.
+This change is a slight improvement as the wattle and daub technique is done so well, having it on show no matter what side of the building you are on is fantastic.

 Like real buildings, most of the wood beams are set at 90° from each other.
 Variety is provided via arch shapes, both support arches themselves (a set on the side over the pumpkin patch and another set over the first floor stairs) as well as the 4x4 macaroni tiles.
 While the macaroni tiles do add needed wood shape variety missing from the original proposal, I was hoping LEGO would have found are more clever method of angled wooden beams, which are common on many read half-timbered buildings, but rare in LEGO buildings, except for a 1x6 tile ‘on top’ of all the 90° tiles/bricks.

 My other pet peeve of using tiles for a half-timbered/wattle and daub is the corners.
 In a real building, there would be a thick corner post, but this technique gives a plus (+) shaped corner when viewed from above.
 Here too, I hoped LEGO might find a better technique us MOC builders could use.
 Lest you think me too critical, I have used this technique myself as it does a decent job.

 The timber wall tiles are flush with the top of the second floor, leaving an almost seamless transition to the third floor’s timber.
-I saw almost, because the 16x16 dark tan plates are visible from the outside of the building.
+I say almost, because the 16x16 dark tan plates are visible from the outside of the building.
 Though these are hardly noticeable, and sort of blend in with the yellowing (tan) parts of the wattle and daub parts of the wall, these sorts of details are generally hidden carefully in MOCs, as well as Clemens’ proposal.

 While all the wood technique is great (despite my minor gripes above), it is largely in reddish brown, rather than the dark brown of the proposal.
 Ignoring the brightness of the overall set, I know many people were hoping for dark brown in this set.
 This certainly would have required existing pieces be printed in dark brown for the first time.
 The frequent use of wood grain printed tiles in the proposal is also missing from the final product.
 I’m guessing between dark brown being more brittle than even reddish brown and the cost of printing dark brown pieces for the first time, using reddish brown was an easy decision for LEGO.
 But I too was hoping for a bounty of dark brown pieces.